-You might also be interested in reading our related juvenile justice articles Juvenile Criminal Defense in California, Fitness Hearings in California, Constitutional Rights of Minors, Adjudication Hearings (Trials) in California Juvenile Court, Disposition (Sentencing) Hearings in California Juvenile Court, Probation in California Juvenile Court Cases, The Juvenile Court Process in California, Sealing Your California Juvenile Records, and Juvenile Crimes that Count as Strikes under California's Three Strikes Law.
+You might also be interested in reading our related juvenile justice articles Juvenile Criminal Defense in California, Transfer Hearings in California, Adjudication Hearings (Trials) in California Juvenile Court, Disposition (Sentencing) Hearings in California Juvenile Court, The Juvenile Court Process in California, Sealing Your California Juvenile Records, and Juvenile Crimes that Count as Strikes under California's Three Strikes Law.

 If a minor is arrested and held in custody, the detention hearing is the first court hearing the minor will attend.
 Even if the minor has been released on "home supervision" the minor is considered to be in custody and entitled to a detention hearing.